 - Luminales type B: They are fast growing tumors.
 They have receptors for estrogens and progesterone, require hormonal therapies, surgical treatments, chemotherapies or radiotherapies.
 As well as the use of specific drugs to treat her-2

 - Her2: They do not have receptors for estrogens or progesterone, it is an aggressive subtype, not susceptible to hormonal treatments, its growth can be rapid.

 - Triple Negative: They do not have estrogen or progesterone receptors, they are not susceptible to hormonal therapies.
 It usually appears in young ladies and is related to some mutations.

-Knowing these classifications, it is also possible to distinguish between aggressive and milder tumors, helping to receive a more specific treatment.
+Knowing these classifications can also distinguish between aggressive tumors and milder ones, helping to receive a more specific treatment.